mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/docker-RHEL/index.md

 The following instructions demonstrate how to prepare a RHEL 7.4 system for DC/OS.
 All of the commands should be run as root or by prefixing each command with 'sudo'

+## Preparing RHEL 7.4 system

 1. Disable the firewall.

     ```bash
     systemctl stop firewalld && systemctl disable firewalld
     ```

-1. Subscribe the RHEL system in subscription-manager and add the repos.
+2. Subscribe the RHEL system in subscription-manager and add the repos.

     ```bash
     subscription-manager register --username <RHEL-SUBSCRIPTION-USERNAME> --password ******** --auto-attach